 We may also conduct a brief interview if there are concerns regarding English language proficiency, as we require CEFR English Level B1 onboard (minimum).
 Please click here for more details.

-What is the Talent Pool?
+What is the Talent Community?

-If the appropriate position is not available when you would like to join, or if you are not available now, but would like to be “on-call” for the future, we encourage you to complete an application.
+If the appropriate position is not available when you would like to join, or if you are not available now but would like to be “on-call” for the future, we encourage you to complete an application.
 This will be reviewed along with any required credentials (licenses, registrations, skills, etc.) as appropriate for the position.
-Once we verify you would qualify for the role, you will be approved for our Talent Pool.
+Once we verify you would qualify for the role, you will be approved for our Talent Community.